-Pulp’s defining album, “Different Class” reached the top of the charts twenty years ago, in a move designed solely to make us all feel rather old.
+Pulp’s defining album, “Different Class” reached the top of the charts in 1995 nearly thirty years ago, in a move designed solely to make us all feel rather old.

 In a year when the rest of Britain was deciding whether Blur’s “Country House” or Oasis’ “Roll With It” should be number one, Pulp slipped out of the wardrobe and quietly wrote the defining song of the times, the mix of righteous anger and danceability that was “Common People”.

 Most of the album that followed, “Different Class” was written after “Common People” soared to #2 in the charts and the boost to Cocker’s confidence gave us that ode to the late ’80s rave scene (“Sorted for E’s and Whizz”) and the combination of real-life story and Laura Brannigan’s “Gloria” that was “Disco 2000”, not to mention one of the finest love songs anyone ever wrote, “Something Changed”.

 It took Pulp sixteen years to become an overnight success.
 But the journey was what, in the end, made them great.

 The low points

 Picking out the toughest times in the life of Jarvis Cocker is like trying to pick your least favourite person in Love Island.
 There’s just so many to choose from.

 As young as just five years old, Cocker narrowly survived a bout of meningitis, permanently damaging his eyesight.

 Only slightly less traumatically, when Jarvis turned seven years old his mother made him wear lederhosen to school.
 His uncle had married a German woman and they sent him the leather shorts as a gift.
 “I was mortified” said Cocker, understandably.